DOE/LANL Jurisdiction Fire Danger Rating:

 • Coupled geomechanics (THM) problems (fluid flow and heat transfer coupled with stress/deformation) including non-linear elastic and plastic deformation, nonlinear functional dependence of rock properties (e.g. permeability, porosity, Young's modulus) on pressure, temperature and damage/stress

-FEHM on GitHub
+FEHM is available on GitHub

 Auxiliary FEHM Programs